 The popular and professional appeal of Paul MacLean's triune brain model is because it is a very useful model of consciousness to explain our mental experiences.
-Ixiii It has been helpful for psychologist and psychotherapists.
-Ixiv The triune brain model has also been adapted to the Buddhist tradition.
-Ixiv However, I believe that moving from a "brain" focus to a "mind" focus makes the quadrune mind model the most accessible way for us to understand why people act, feel, and think the way we do in everyday life.
+It has been helpful for psychologist and psychotherapists.
+It has been helpful for psychologist and psychotherapists.
+The triune brain model has also been adapted to the Buddhist tradition.
+However, I believe that moving from a "brain" focus to a "mind" focus makes the quadrune mind model the most accessible way for us to understand why people act, feel, and think the way we do in everyday life.